ArthurLobopro/easy-codesnap/README.md

 **`codesnap.target`:** Either `container` to take the screenshot with the container, or `window` to only take the window.

 **`codesnap.shutterAction`:** Either `save` to save the screenshot into a file, or `copy` to copy the screenshot into the clipboard.

+## Acknowledgements

+Thank you very much [kufii](https://github.com/kufii/) to make the [CodeSnap extension](https://github.com/kufii/CodeSnap), the base of this project.